TWiStErRob/renovate-config/README.md

 npm install
 # Make sure renovate can read the repositories.
 set RENOVATE_TOKEN=ghp_...
-# Edit config.js as necessary, mostly repositories and baseBranches.
+# Edit config.js as necessary, mostly repositories and configFilePath.
 # Set up logging (see config.js for more info, why.)
 set LOG_LEVEL=debug
 # Execute renovate on any repository (public or private).